Nayurieruier/banking-app-backend/README.md

 - Writing raw JDBC instead of an ORM, to understand connection pooling, prepared statements, and result mapping directly
 - Diagnosing real environment issues (JDBC driver/auth DLL version mismatches, CORS, stale builds) rather than working around them
 - Implementing authorization (not just authentication) as a distinct, necessary layer — verified by attempting to break it

+- ## Related repository
+The React frontend for this project is at: https://github.com/Nayurieruier/banking-app-frontend